Whitney Houston may be going on tour in the form of a hologram.

 “The hologram has taken precedence over everything,” Pat Houston said.

 Currently under development, the hologram would be backed by a live band and original back up singers, including Whitney Houston’s brother, Gary, who is Pat Houston’s husband.
-The Whitney Houston hologram will perform hit singles, including “I Wanna Dance With Somebody (Who Loves Me)” and “The Greatest Love of All,” The Times reported.
+The Whitney Houston hologram will perform hit singles, including “I Wanna Dance With Somebody (Who Loves Me)” and “The Greatest Love of All,”

 A Whitney Houston hologram was notably in the works for a 2016 episode of NBC’s “The Voice.”
 Then-coach Christina Aguilera was set to perform a duet with the singer on the show’s season 10 finale, but Pat Houston announced the plans were scrapped after footage of the performance leaked.